Dominique Dunne: Career

-Dunne (left) with Ally Sheedy (right) in the television film The Day the Loving Stopped (1981).

 Dunne's first role was in the 1979 television film, Diary of a Teenage Hitchhiker.
 She then got supporting roles in episodes of popular 1980s television series, such as Lou Grant, Family, Hart to Hart, and Fame.
 Dunne also had a recurring role on the comedy-drama television series, Breaking Away, and she also appeared in several other television films.

 After her television appearances, in 1981, Dunne was cast in the supernatural horror film Poltergeist in the main role of Dana Freeling, the teenaged daughter of a couple whose family is terrorized by malevolent ghosts.
 The film was produced by Steven Spielberg and directed by Tobe Hooper, and served as her feature film debut.
 Poltergeist was theatrically released in 1982, which marks both her first starring role and her only appearance in a theatrical feature.
 It went on to become a critical and commercial success, becoming the eighth highest grossing film of 1982, and since its release it has acquired a cult following.
 She was set to reprise the role in the following installments of the franchise, but she died before production began on the sequels; Poltergeist II: The Other Side, filmed in 1985 and released in 1986, explains her character's absence by stating that she has gone off to attend college.

 Her last on-screen appearance was in the Hill Street Blues episode "Requiem for a Hairbag", which aired on November 18, 1982, only two weeks after her death.
-In the episode, she played a teenage mother who was a victim of parental abuse and chose to give her baby up for adoption, out of fear of repeating the cycle of abuse that she endured with her own mother; due to an altercation with her abusive partner John Sweeney that occurred just before the episode was filmed, her bruises on screen were real.
+In the episode, she played a teenaged mother who was a victim of parental abuse and chose to give her baby up for adoption, out of fear of repeating the cycle of abuse that she endured with her own mother; due to an altercation with her abusive partner John Sweeney that occurred just before the episode was filmed, her bruises on screen were real.
 The episode was dedicated to her memory.

 Dunne was cast in the miniseries V in 1982; she died during filming, so her role was portrayed by actress Blair Tefkin.
 According to series creator Kenneth Johnson, recovered footage of Dunne was used in a cameo appearance.
 The series was released in 1983, and is dedicated to her memory.

+Influences

+In an interview, Dunne said she admired multiple actresses, such as Natalie Wood (left), Julie Andrews (center), and Jane Fonda (right).
+She also mentioned that she loved Susan Hayward and her film I'll Cry Tomorrow.

+Besides her family influence, numerous film stars and celebrities of the 1950s and 60s were friends of Dunne's parents and regular guests at the home of her family.
+They would attend parties together and hang out at the Malibu beach, captured in home movies filmed by Roddy McDowall.
+Some of her own favorite actresses were Julie Andrews, Jane Fonda, Susan Hayward, and Natalie Wood, who was a close friend to her family, especially her mother.